Skip to content

 NativeSetRead<TSet> Read-only set access No

-NativeSetWrite<TSet> Writable set access No
+NativeSetCommandBuffer<TSet> Writable set access (deferred until job completion) No

 NativeWorldAccessor Job-safe world operations No

-Tag Resolution
+Tag resolution

 [BurstCompile]